-1. Well we have electric fires and they are a more expensive so we don't always have them on when we might!
-CODE ALL IN HOUSEHOLD FOR ALL
+FOR ALL CODE ALL IN HOUSEHOLD

-14. Have you ever been short of fuel during the last year through lack of money?
-I mean have you had to go without a fire on a cold day, or go to bed early to keep warm or light the fire late because of lack of coal? yes no DK DNA
+14. Have you ever been short of fuel during the last year yes

+through lack of money?
+I mean have you had to go no

+without a fire on a cold day, or go to bed early to keep DK

+warm or light the fire late because of lack of coal?
+DNA

 ASK PARENT OF CHILD AGED 3-14 CODE ALL CHILDREN 3-14

-15. What about your son's/daughter's last birthday?
-Did he/she have a party with friends (not just brothers and sisters)? \ yes no DK DNA
+15. What about your son's/daughter's Does Not Apply SKIP TO 0.16

+last birthday?
+Did he/she have a yes

+party with friends (not just brothers and no

+sisters)?
+DK

-ASK PARENT OF CHILD AGED 3-14
+ASK PARENT OF CHILD AGED 3-14 nothing

-16. How much altogether does he/she get in pocket money per week, i.e. only from persons living in the household? nothing WRITE IN EST. AMT.
+16. How much altogether does he/she get in pocket WRITE IN EST.

+money per week, i.e. only from persons living AMT.
 IN SHILLINGS

+in the household?

 ASK HOUSEWIFE AND CHIEF WAGE EARNER/HEAD OF HOUSEHOLD

 17. (a) You hear of people talking about social class.
-If you were asked what social class you belong to, what would you say? \ PROMPT BY REPEATING THE QUESTION AND SAY IT'S what you say; everyone has their own view.
-What would be the name of the class you belong to or are nearest to? \ WRITE IN ANSWER
+If you were

+asked what social class you belong to, what would you say?

+PROMPT BY REPEATING THE QUESTION AND SAY It's what you say; everyone

+has their own view.
+What would be the name of the class you belong to

-Mrs. "Working" 2nd "
+or are nearest to?
+WRITE IN ANSWER

+1st Upper Working

+2nd Upper working

 CODE HOUSEWIFE AND C.W.E.
 ONLY

-(b) What decides what class you're in? \ Does Not Apply SKIP TO 0.19
+(b) What decides what class you're in?
+Does Not Apply SKIP TO 0.19

-Is it mainly Y - job?
-Y upper middle
+Is it mainly

+Y - job?

-O - education?
-Y middle
+0 - education?

-I - the family you're born into?
-O lower middle
+1 - the family you're born into?

-PROMPT AND CODE ONE 2 - your way of life?
+2 - your way of life?

-CODE ONE ONLY 3 - money?
+3 - money?

-4 - other (SPECIFY) "All true"
+4 - other (SPECIFY) Participation

 5 DK

-(c) I have a card which has some names of classes written on it.
-Could you please look and say which of these you belong to?
-SHOW FLASHCARD NO.7 \

-X upper middle
+(c) I have a card which has some names of classes X upper middle

-Y middle
+written on it.
+Could you please look and say Y middle

-O lower middle
+which of these you belong to?
+0 lower middle

-I upper working
+SHOW FLASHCARD NO.7 1 upper working

-2 working -
+2 working

 3 poor

 4 DK

 5 none

 (d) Some people think it goes by what your father's job was.
+Could you

-Could you tell me your father's main job in life?
-And the employer's (or own) business?
+tell me your father's main job in life?
+And the employer's (or own)

+business?

 WRITE IN ANSWER.
 IF UNSPECIFIC ASK What did he do?

-1st Filter (of motor car engines)

-2nd Riveter (shipbuilding)
+1st Butcher - Manager - 3 under him

+2nd Tim worker - local mill

 ASK HOUSEWIFE AND CHIEF WAGE EARNER/H.O.H.
 CODE H.WIFE AND C.W.E.
 ONLY

-18. (a) How well off do you feel these days on your income?
-For example, compared with the rest of your family (I mean the relatives who don't live here) would you say you are X better off?
-Y about the same?
-O worse off?
-I DK
+18. (a) How well off do you feel these days on your X better off?

+income?
+For example, compared with the rest of Y about the same?

+your family (I mean the relatives who don't live 0 worse off?

+here) would you say you are relatives well off 1 DK

-(b) Compared with other people round here of your age would you say you are 2 better off?
-3 about the same?
+(b) Compared with other people round here of your 2 better off?

+age would you say you are 3 about the same?

 4 worse off?

 5 DK

-(c) Compared with the average in the country would you say you are X better off?
-Y about the same?
-O worse off?
-I DK
+(c) Compared with the average in the country X better off?

+would you say you are Y about the same?

+0 worse off?

+1 DK

 (d) On the whole is your situation getting 2 better off than ever?

-3 worse off than ever?
-4 have known better and worse times?
-5 about the same as ever?
+better or worse?
+Are you 3 worse off than ever?

+4 have known better and

+5 worse times?

 6 DK